-Primarily a species of lowland, humid-tropical locations with average annual temperature ranging from 22-28°C and with only minor monthly fluctuations in temperature .
-It is reasonably cold tolerant however, growing into the subtropics in exotic locations.
+Primarily a species of lowland, humid-tropical locations with average annual temperature ranging from 22 to 28 °C and with only minor monthly fluctuations in temperature.
+It is reasonably cold tolerant however, and has been successfully evaluated in subtropical climates.
 Although defoliated by heavy frosts, it will regrow from crowns once there is sufficient heat and moisture.

 Flowering and fruiting occurs predominantly throughout autumn and to a lesser extent, in spring.

 Will regrow from the crown after moderate fire.
 Fire can be useful in breaking seed dormancy.
-Germination of accessions CPI 37143 and CPI 38581 was increased from <10% to 40-75% after being subjected to temperatures of 60-100°C. Seed buried at 0.5-3.0 cm is subjected to these temperatures during grass fires.
+Germination of two accessions was increased from <10% to 40‒75% after being subjected to temperatures of 60‒100 °C (= temperatures that seed buried at 0.5‒3.0 cm are subjected to during grass fires).

-May respond to S, Mo, P, Cu and Mn on clay soils.
+Responses to S, Mo, P, Cu and Mn have been obtained.
+Sulfur deficiency is not uncommon on basalt-derived soils.
 A critical leaf tissue concentration of 0.2% S is required for optimum productivity.
-Highest DM yields at P-deficient sites were achieved with the addition of 50 kg/ha at Maharashtra, India, and 80 kg/ha P2O5 at Texas, USA.
-Higher rates of P-fertiliser decreased DM yields at both sites.
+Highest DM yields in Desmanthus spp. were achieved in P-deficient soils with the addition of 50 kg/ha P in Maharashtra, India, and 35 kg/ha P in Texas, USA.
+Higher rates of P-fertilizer decreased DM yields at both sites.

 Its deep-rooted habit enables it to be grown with stoloniferous grasses.
 In northern Australia, plant crops of cv.
-Bayamo generally persist strongly in buffel grass (Cenchrus ciliaris ) and other tropical grass pastures, but long term persistence is commonly poor in sub-tropical environments due to low seed production in the late-flowering cv.
-Bayamo and the extreme hardseededness of any seed that is produced.
-Has formed productive mixtures in exotic, sown pastures, as well as with native species.
+Bayamo generally persist strongly in buffel grass (Cenchrus ciliaris) and other tropical grass pastures, but long term persistence is commonly poor in sub-tropical environments due to low seed production in this late-flowering cultivar and the extreme hardseededness of seed that is produced.
+Ex situ, it has formed productive mixtures when sown into native pastures of Heteropogon contortus and Dichanthium sericeum.

-Occasional, minor damage by psyllid insects (Accizia spp.) has been reported in northern Australia.
+Occasional, minor damage by psyllid insects (Acizzia sp., Psyllidae) has been reported in northern Australia.
 The psyllids cause more serious damage in seed crops.
-Several seed-eating bruchid beetles (five Acanthoscelides spp. and one Stator sp.) are known to infest Desmanthus.
-No other reports of serious pests and diseases were cited.
+Seed-eating bruchid beetles (5 Acanthoscelides spp. and one Stator sp., Bruchidae) are known to infest Desmanthus.
+No other reports of serious pests and diseases.

 Evaluations generally do not distinguish between species of Desmanthus, and are based on cvs.
 Marc, Bayamo and Uman.
-Crude protein content of the entire plant ranged from 10.5-15.5%, with leaves averaging 22.4% and stems 7.1%.
-A study of 18 accessions grown in India reported an average CP content of 21% (range 15-27%), and average NDF and ADF contents were 42 and 35%, respectively.
+Crude protein content of the entire plant ranged from 10.5 to 15.5%, with leaves averaging 22.4% and stems 7.1%.
+A study of 18 accessions grown in India reported an average CP content of 21% (range 15‒27%), and average NDF and ADF contents were 42 and 35%, respectively.

 In sacco digestibility of leaves of CPI 38351 was 51% after 48 hrs and 77% after 96 hrs.